stormasm/spanish/verbs/butterfly.md

 - alcanzas ese libro, can you reach that book ?
 - alcanzas el foco, can you reach the bulb ?
 - No, no lo alcanzo, no I can not reach it.

+### to not have enough

+- No me alcanza para un libro, I don't have enough (money) for a book
+- No me alcanza para mi renta, I do not have enough to pay the rent.

+### do not have enough of something

+- No va a alcanzar la carne, I am not going to have enough meat
+- No me alcanzan los huevos, I don't have enough eggs to make the cake

+### to reach

+- La temperatura alcanzó los 30 degrees, the temperature reached 30 degrees
+- A que no me alcanzas, I bet that you can not reach me